 Her site-specific pieces in locations such as the Guggenheim Museum, Union Station and the Staten Island Ferry, led naturally to her work in video and film.
 In 1981 YOU LITTLE WILD HEART, to music by Bruce Springsteen, was Marta's first half-hour for television, followed by MOUNTAINVIEW, made in 1989 in collaboration with independent filmmaker John Sayles.
 Since 2005 she has self-produced over two dozen short videodances, which have shown at film festivals nationally and internationally.
 Her debut feature film HER MAGNUM OPUS in 2017.
 In 2020 she directed and edited two short films with Island Moving Company of Newport, RI; OUT OF RUIN and THROUGH HER EYES: A NEWPORT NUTCRACKER REIMAGINED to be broadcast on RI PBS in 2020/21.

 In 1992, Marta received a New York Dance & Performance Award (a "Bessie") for her dance VITAL SIGNS, and in 1995 was the first recipient of a Dancing in the Streets award as "a fearless explorer of all manner of unconventional sites, integrating art into everyday life."
-She was a 2013 Boagliasco fellow at the Liguria Study Center for Arts & Humanities and received a 2015 CSA grant from Rivertown Artists Workshop.
+She was a 2013 Bogliasco fellow at the Liguria Study Center for Arts & Humanities and received a 2015 CSA grant from Rivertown Artists Workshop.

 Marta has served on the Board of Advisors for the New York Foundation for the Arts and was a consultant for the New England Foundation for the Arts' program "Building Community Through Culture."
 In 2008 she joined the Board of Directors of Dance Films Association, a 50-year-old member-supported institution based in New York City.